cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 Query Tips
 ..........

-- To retrieve the number of input data objects (“events”) processed by the Flowlet named *splitter*, in the Flow *CountRandom* of the example application *CountRandom*, over the last 5 seconds, you can issue an HTTP POST method::
+- To retrieve the number of input data objects (“events”) processed by the flowlet named *splitter*, in the flow *CountRandom* of the example application *CountRandom*, over the last 5 seconds, you can issue an HTTP POST method::

     POST '<base-url>/metrics/query?tag=namespace:default&tag=app:CountRandom&tag=flow:CountRandom